 Timeframe Responsibility Immediately First Nations will: Address health & safety of client(s). • Notify Children's Aid Society / Indigenous Child Well-Being Society, as appropriate.
 Notify all other applicable parties, as required.
 Serious Occurrence First Nations will: Report • Determine if the incident is a serious occurrence to be reported to the ministry.
-(Within 24 hours) Submit Serious Occurrence Report to the Ministry of Education by email to EYIBSOR@ontario.ca copying your Early Years Advisor.
-Within 7 business First Nations will: days If follow up action was requested and/or taken Complete and Submit Part 2 of the Serious Occurrence Report (SOR) to the Ministry of Education by email to EYIBSOR@ontario.ca copying your Early Years Advisor.
+(Within 24 hours) Submit Serious Occurrence Report to the Ministry of Education by email to EYIBSOR@ontario.ca.
+Within 7 business First Nations will: days If follow up action was requested and/or taken Complete and Submit Part 2 of the Serious Occurrence Report (SOR) to the Ministry of Education by email to EYIBSOR@ontario.ca.
 Upon Receipt of SOR Ministry of Education will: Acknowledge receipt of SOR.
 Review all information and action taken by the First Nation.
 Determine if further ministry follow-up is required (if so, the ministry will work with the First Nation).